bartbutenaers/node-red-contrib-ui-svg/README.md

 Instead of specifying events in the config screen, it is also possible to add or remove events via input messages.
 This is explained in the [Control via messages](#control-via-messages) section below.

-### "Input bind" tabsheet
+### "Input bind" tab sheet
 As explained in the section [Control via messages](#control-via-messages) below, this node can be controlled via input messages.
-For example to change the fill color of circle with id "mycircle" to green.
-As a result the input messages need to contain a lot of information (element id, attribute name, attribute value ...), to let this node know what you want it to do.
+For example, to change the fill colour of circle with id "mycircle" to green.
+As a result, the input messages need to contain a lot of information (element id, attribute name, attribute value ...), to let this node know what you want it to do.
 This means the flow will become quite complex, since a lot of extra nodes are required to put all that information in the message.

 Another way to control this node is by using bindings.
-This means that you have to specify most of the information in the binding, so the input message will only need to contain the new value itself.
+This means that you must specify most of the information in the binding, so the input message will only need to contain the new value itself.
 Since the input messages need to contain less information, the flow can be simplified ...

 ![bindings](https://user-images.githubusercontent.com/14224149/65362302-2bd87a80-dc07-11e9-9409-76fe1a205abc.png)

 Input bindings can be added to link sources (= input message fields) to destinations (= element attribute/text values).

-A number of properties need to be entered:
+Several properties need to be entered:
 + ***Binding source***: the field of the input message that will contain the new value.
 + ***Selector***: the selection of (one or more) SVG elements on which the new attribute value will be applied.
-See the syntax of [css selectors](https://www.w3schools.com/cssref/css_selectors.asp).
+See the syntax of [CSS  selectors](https://www.w3schools.com/cssref/css_selectors.asp).
 + ***Binding destination***: on which attribute of those selected SVG elements the new values will be applied.
-   + *Text content*: when this option is selected, the value (from the input message) will be be applied to the inner text content of the element.
+   + *Text content*: when this option is selected, the value (from the input message) will be applied to the inner text content of the element.

-      For example set the text content in `<text x="20" y="20">Some text content</text>`.
+      For example, set the text content in `<text x="20" y="20">Some text content</text>`.
    + *Attribute value*: when this option is selected, the value (from the input message) will be applied to an attribute.
 This means an extra "attribute name" will have to be specified, to make sure the new value will be applied to the attribute with that name.

-      For example set the fill color value in `<circle fill="yellow"/>`.
+      For example, set the fill colour value in `<circle fill="yellow"/>`.
    + *Style value*: when this option is selected, the value (from the input message) will be applied to a style attribute.
 This means an extra style "attribute name" will have to be specified, to make sure the new value will be applied to the attribute with that name.

-      For example set the fill color value in `<circle style="fill: yellow;"/>`.
+      For example, set the fill colour value in `<circle style="fill: yellow;"/>`.

 For example: